 The following links will provide information regarding invasive species that could affect Lopez Lake and Santa Margarita Lake Recreation Areas.

 San Luis Obispo County Parks California Department of Water Resources California Department of Fish & Game

-There are 354 campsites to choose from.
+There are over 350 campsites to choose from.
 Many overlook the lake, and others

 are nestled amongst picturesque oaks.
 There are primitive,